fastice/mosaicSource/README.md

 [fft](https://github.com/fastice/fft/blob/master/README.md): Ancient fftw code from the 1990s needed to compile.

+[unwrapSource](https://github.com/fastice/fft/blob/utilsSource/README.md): Not strictly needed for mosaicing but contains a 30+ year old unwrapper used in early GrIMP products.

-[untilsSource](https://github.com/fastice/fft/blob/unwrapSource/README.md): Not strictly needed for mosaicing but contains a couple of utilities used in GrIMP processing.
+[utilsSource](https://github.com/fastice/fft/blob/utilsSource/README.md): Not strictly needed for mosaicing but contains a couple of utilities used in GrIMP processing.

+## Install

 ## For Further Information